RayOfSunDull/sandal/README.md

 ```
 $ sandal input_dir output_dir
 ```
-This just works like ``cp``, but can be configured using a json file.
-Currently the only thing that can be configured using a json file such as the ones in `sandal/examples`.
+This just works like ``cp``, but can be configured using a json file such as the ones in `sandal/examples`.
 It supports simple glob patterns, as well as a special "`@`" pattern.

 In short, `@/some_path` will omit the latest directory in `@` if `@/some_path` exists.
 The motivation for this was to allow for the general exclusion of Python venvs.
 Refer to `sandal/examples/ignore_venvs.json`